rossberg/camp/README.txt

   constraining #filepath or #filedir.)

-* Sorting: The search formula in a viewlist may be followed by `^` and a sequence of sort keys that define how the playlist ought to be sorted.
-A sort key is one of the search attributes (Section 4.3.4), possibly preceeded by `-` to indicate reverse (descending) order.
+* Sorting: The search formula in a viewlist may be followed by `^` and a sequence of sort keys that define how the viewlist ought to be sorted.
+A sort key is one of the search attributes (Section 3.4.3), possibly preceeded by `-` to indicate reverse (descending) order.
 For example:

   +----------------------------------------